 The Doljo point diving site is near Panglao.

-The Doljo point site is situated at only 1 kilometer (just an half nautical mile) baring to the 110° from our Scotty's dive center at the Bellevue hotel.
+The Doljo point site is situated at only 1 kilometer (just an half nautical mile) heading to the 110° from our Scotty's dive center at the Bellevue hotel.

 The beach within Doljo point is known for its amazing seashells, deep calm, clear blue waters and a flamboyant marine life and biodiversity.